Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 Without catalytic pedagogy the amount of energy that we expend to maintain the current rate of student reactions to instruction is too high, the process is too slow, and there are too many waste products.

-When we add catalytic pedagogy the activation energy is lower, the process is much faster, and there are going to be fewer waste products though I don’t really know how much money we could save, let’s assume that other factors will still cause a trillion in waste.
+When we add catalytic pedagogy the activation energy is lower, the process is much faster, and there are going to be fewer waste products.

-Perhaps more important is that I do know that it will bring about much more equity.
+Seems to me that reducing the waste is worthwhile in any case, but perhaps more important is that I do know that it will bring about much more equity.

-So, to clarify the whole phrase “catalytic pedagogy” refers to the context surrounding instruction that schools use to produce more autonomous motivations and more fully engage their students and teachers in instruction.
+The whole phrase “catalytic pedagogy” refers to the context surrounding instruction that schools use to produce more autonomous motivations and more fully engage their students and teachers in instruction.

 Making students opt-into classes is one way that can happen, but it is probably not the only way.